-All images and text are taken from the book Field Guide to the Trees of Britain and Europe published by Reed New Holland in 2017, author Alan Birkett and ISBN 9781921517839.
+There are two native oaks in Britain, the English Oak and the Sessile Oak.
+They look similar but differ in two important ways.
+All images and text taken from the book Field Guide to the Trees of Britain and Europe published by Reed New Holland in 2017, author Alan Birkett and ISBN 9781921517839.

-The first image shows an English Oak acorn, which is on a long stalk called a peduncle.
-The second image shows acorns of the Sessile Oak which have no stalk.
-They sit on the shoot like this – a feature that is known as “sessile” by botanists.
+Sessile Oak acorns have no stalk.
+They sit on the shoot like this – a feature that is known as ‘sessile’ by botanists.